R. Keith Slotkin,

 On his history with hot dogs

-"My grandfather was instrumental in the creation of the ballpark hotdog - so I’m a vegetarian that knows a lot about meat."
+"My grandfather was instrumental in the creation of the ballpark hotdog - so I enjoy discussing and debating what makes a great hotdog."

 Keith enjoys exploring St. Louis with his wife and two daughters